Sleepmakeswaves: Career

-2006-2010: Career beginnings and In Today, Already Walks Tomorrow
+2006–2010: Career beginnings and In Today, Already Walks Tomorrow

 The band formed when Alex Wilson and Tom Binetter responded to a Myspace post by Jonathan Khor, looking to start a new post rock project.
-Khor had previously collaborated with Jeremy Davidson (aka Johnny Wishbone of the Snowdroppers) and Dom Alessio (of Triple J's Home and Hosed), before continuing to compose music under the name sleepmakeswaves (which was originally coined by Alessio).
-Binetter recruited drummer William Smith and the band recorded a self-titled demo, which was released free online through the Lost Children net label.
+Khor had previously collaborated with Jeremy Davidson (aka Johnny Wishbone of the Snowdroppers) and Dom Alessio (of Triple J's Home and Hosed), before continuing to compose music under the name Sleepmakeswaves (which was originally coined by Alessio).
+Binetter recruited drummer William Smith and the band recorded a self-titled demo, which was released free online through the Lost Children Net Label.

 In 2008, the band released their debut EP, In Today, Already Walks Tomorrow featuring 6 tracks.
 The success of the EP proved the catalyst for the band's international fan base, aiding this, one fan included the track "one day you will teach me to let go of my fears" on a Twilight movie fan video on YouTube, Topping 200,000 hits in a matter of days, the video briefly exposed the band to a worldwide audience before being taken down.

-In Australia, the band supporting Pelican on their 2009 Australian tour.
+In Australia, the band supported Pelican on their 2009 Australian tour.
 Later in 2009, founding guitarist Tom Binetter announced his decision to leave the band to pursue a career in law.
 He was replaced by long-time fan and friend of the band, Otto Wicks-Green.
 The new lineup began work on what would become the band's debut record, recording for eight days on location in Wingello State Forest in rural Australia with producer Dax Liniere of Puzzle Factory Sound Studio.